 Your mentor will:

-- provide one to one support and feedback
+• provide one-to-one support and feedback

-- provide or arrange mentoring and coaching around specific subject areas
+• arrange mentoring and coaching around specific subject areas

 In your first year of teaching, you’ll have a 10% timetable reduction.
 In your second year of teaching, you’ll have a 5% timetable reduction.
 This means a reduced teaching schedule to give you time away from the classroom to focus on your learning and development.